Danaroth83/jodefu/README.md

 # JoDeFu

-Implementation in MATLAB of the "multiresolution compressed acquisition" (MRCA) image formation and "joint demosaicing and fusion" (JoDeFu) image reconstruction method.
+Implementation in MATLAB of the *multiresolution compressed acquisition* (MRCA) image formation and *joint demosaicing and fusion* (JoDeFu) image reconstruction method.

 ## Description